rlangoy/IFIVUDPCSVComunicatorExperiment/README.md

 IFIVUDPCSVComunicatorExperiment
 ===============================

+Development Branch
+This build might not work yet :)

 The Application sends A UDP packages that contains a CSV(Coma Separeted Values) ASCII string.
 Working functionalities:
     Dialog to Configure IP Address and Portnumber